 Malays: In the 15th century, the people of Malacca began calling themselves Melayu or Malay.
-Eventually, all Malay-speakers who practiced Islam (see p.
-6 of Religion and Spirituality) adopted the label.
+Eventually, all Malay-speakers who practiced Islam (see Religion and Spirituality) adopted the label.
 While the British employed a small number of Malays as civil servants during the colonial period, the vast majority of Malays engaged in traditional small-scale agriculture and fishing.
 Generally, the British discouraged Malays from pursuing any other work.

-Chinese: Seeking to escape political instability and poverty in their homeland, several million Chinese (see p.
-12 of Political and Social Relations) immigrated to Malaysia from 1800-1941.
-Most early migrants formed closed communities near their work in tin mines.
-The Chinese eventually acquired control of the tin industry.
-Some later migrants participated in the colonial economy as wage laborers and entrepreneurs, often active in trade, retailing, and finance in urban areas.
+Chinese: Seeking to escape political instability and poverty in their homeland, several million Chinese (see Political and Social Relations) immigrated to Malaysia from 1800-1941 Most early migrants formed closed communities near their work in tin The Chinese eventually mines acquired control of the tin industry.
+Some later migrant's participated in the colonial economy as wage laborers and entrepreneurs, often active in trade, retailing, and finance in urban areas.

-Indians: Because their rubber plantations required large work forces not available locally, the British imported thousands of foreign laborers, primarily Tamils from southern India (see p.
-12 of Political and Social Relations).
+Indians: Because their rubber plantations required large work forces not available locally, the British imported thousands of foreign laborers, primarily Tamils from southern India (see Political and Social Relations).
 Indians from other regions migrated to urban areas where they engaged in shopkeeping and moneylending, or joined the police or army.

 In British-controlled Malaysia, society was strictly divided.
 Economic advancement was primarily open only to Chinese since they dominated the tin industry.
-The British implemented policies separating English, Malay, and Chinese school systems (see p.
-1 of Learning and Knowledge) to help maintain these ethnically-based social and occupational divisions.
+The British implemented policies separating English, Malay, and Chinese school systems (see Learning and Knowledge) to help maintain these ethnically-based social and occupational divisions.